zship/grunt-amd-dist/README.md

 ```

 You can verify that the task is available by running `grunt --help` and
-checking that "dist" is under "Available tasks".
+checking that "amd-dist" is under "Available tasks".

 Usage